School yard , starry night

 who in haste, passed me.

 Then I saw her again, a mother of three,

 yet she wrote no more,

-her fables were left on the stone bridge,
+her fables stayed on the stone bridge,

 where I read through our childhood,

-her romance are left too
+her romance were left behind

 where we departed.